L-YeZhu/DiscoveryDiff/README.md

 For the tested astrophysical datasets, Galaxy Zoo is an open-access dataset that contains real images of galaxies and annotations.
 The radiation field data has been used in Dr Duo Xu's previously published paper *Predicting the Radiation Field of Molecular Clouds Using Denoising Diffusion Probabilistic Models* in the Astrophysical Journal.
 In case you are interested in doing further research with the astrophysical dataset, we recommend you contact me or/and Dr. Duo Xu for more details.

 Note that the original data of the radiation field **are not images but physical quantities**, we process and visualize them as images in this project for illustration purposes for researchers outside the astrophysical field.
+If you are interested in how we can interpret those radiation data in RGB, we have a small section in the appendices of the paper for brief clarification.